 No one wants to sound like a game show host.
 But, you also want to avoid monotone robot voice which, like pacing that’s too slow, can be boring and off-putting for listeners.

-Part of great voice over work is ensuring that you pronounce each word correctly and that you speak clearly enough to be understood.
-Avoid mumbling but don’t shout or over-enunciate, either.
+The final element of great voice over work is ensuring that you pronounce each word correctly and that you speak clearly enough to be understood.
+Avoid mumbling — but don’t shout or over-enunciate, either.

 Don’t worry, though.
 No one expects you to sound like a professional voice actor.
-The best thing you can do is speak naturally and clearly and the rest will follow in time.
+The best thing you can do is speak naturally and clearly and the rest will follow with practice.

 How can I make my voice sound better on voice overs?

-This is the number-one issue most people bring up when they discover they have to do voice over work for their video.
+This is the number-one issue most people bring up when they have to do voice over work for their video.

 Let’s face it.
 Most of us rarely have to hear our own voices in audio recordings.
 We’re used to the rich, warm sound of our own voices in our own ears.
 There’s no way around the fact that you sound different on recording that you do to yourself.